 Gardeners have a wide array of plants to use in their gardens.
 Native plants, plants introduced from years of plant exploration from around the world, and plants developed by professional and amateur breeders can be found in garden centres, in catalogs, and on web-sites.
 Use your knowledge of pollinator needs and the plant list in this document to guide your choices.

 - Choose a variety of plants that will provide nectar and pollen throughout the growing season. - Resist the urge to have a totally manicured lawn and garden.
 Leave bare ground for ground nesting bees.
 Leave areas of dead wood and leaf litter for other insects. - Find local resources to help you in your efforts.
-Contact your local native plant/botany study group or conservation groups.
+Contact your local native plant/botany study group, or other conservation organizations.
 Visit your regional botanic gardens and arboreta.

 The scale of your plantings will vary but it is important to remember that you are trying to provide connectivity to the landscape adjacent to your property.
 Don't just look within your property boundaries.
-If your neighbour's property provides an essential element which can be utilized by pollinators visiting your land, you may be able to devote more space to habitat elements that are missing nearby.
+If your neighbour's property provides an essential element, such as certain pollen and nectar resources, which can be utilized by pollinators visiting your land, you may be able to devote more space to habitat elements that are missing nearby.